|Home||About Striker||Trading Systems||Managed Futures||Investor Resources||Open Account||Disclaimer|

 What are the Risks?

-Any one system may be subject to market specific, system specific, or complex specific risk ranging from $500 to $5 million.
+Any one system may be subject to market specific, system specific, or complex specific risk.
 By trading multiple systems across different markets, one may reduce market specific and complex specific risk.
 By trading systems with different entry and exit strategies, the trader may reduce system specific risk.
 However, the risk of trading can be substantial and each investor and/or trader must consider whether this is a suitable investment.
 Past performance, whether actual or indicated by simulated tests of strategies, is not necessarily indicative of future results.

 Striker Securities, Inc.